-Dr. Ryan Vega has worked over the past few years to help solve one of the Veterans Affairs Department’s most-pressing challenges: finding a better way to identify and intercept veterans at risk of suicide.
+Dr. Ryan Vega has worked over the past few years to help solve one of the Department of Veterans Affairs’ most-pressing challenges: finding a better way to identify and intercept veterans at risk of suicide.

 In addition to more robust suicide-prevention effort, the Diffusion of Excellence Initiative, launched in 2015, aims to leverage the power of innovation to assist veterans at risk of a number of health risks.

 And it’s seen success in both dollars — and lives — saved.

 For his efforts, Vega, who serves as director of the Diffusion of Excellence Initiative, was honored with an IT Innovator of the Year award as part of the 2018 Pinnacle Awards.

 “Dr. Vega is leading at the edge of where the science and art of innovation and diffusion intersect, synergize, and ultimately build a culture of learning and innovation at VA,” says one industry executive who works with Vega and his VA team.

 The Diffusion model, spearheaded by Vega, lays out “gold status practices,” which aim to make improvements in across the spectrum of care offered to veterans.